pietervdvn/MapComplete/Docs/Layers/hackerspace.md

-  - *There is a laser cutter available at this hackerspace*  corresponds with  `service:lasercutter=yes`
+  - *There is a laser cutter available at this hackerspace*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:service:lasercutter' target='_blank'>service:lasercutter</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:lasercutter%3Dyes' target='_blank'>yes</a>
-  - *There is no laser cutter available at this hackerspace*  corresponds with  `service:lasercutter=no`
+  - *There is no laser cutter available at this hackerspace*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:service:lasercutter' target='_blank'>service:lasercutter</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:lasercutter%3Dno' target='_blank'>no</a>